erdnaxe/kraby/README.md

 ## What's inside?

+  * `printed_circuit_boards/nanopi_shield` is shield that connects on NanoPi Neo4 expansion header and provides headers for UART, I2C and 5v power.
   * `printed_circuit_boards/power_board` is a power distribution board and connects all servomotors to one UART bus.

 ## Software used